mrajrajput/makeCvsProjectReadOnly/README.md

 This document tells you how to make a specific project read-only from CVS repository.

 ## Why do we need to make a specific repository as read-only out of CVS Server.
-> When we don't want to allow any change in specific CVS repository.
+> When we don't want to allow any change in specific CVS repository(because of any reason: legacy project, budget issue, etc).

 > We can enforce coding standard in a team